-Young Ringers have access to their own Facebook page where information and photos are posted, as also the Kent Young Ringers page on the KCACR website.
-More information can be obtained from the Youth Officer, Jen Thomas () and the District Contacts:
+Young Ringers have access to their own Facebook page where information and photos are posted.
+See also the Kent Young Ringers page on the KCACR website.
+More information can be obtained from the Youth Officer, Jen Thomas () and the District Co-ordinators:

 Canterbury: Benjamin Legg